Recording available soon: April 18, 2022, 7:00 PM EDT: Council for Jazz Education Town Hall “Energize and Expand Participation in Your Jazz Program”

 More Jazz Resources and Announcements.

-The Smithsonian’s National Museum of American History has many great resources for learning about and celebrating jazz in April, including a poster for your classroom which is included in the April issue of NAfME’s Teaching Music.
-You can also request your 2022 JAM poster online soon, although quantities are limited.
-The 2022 theme is “Latin Jazz and the Spirit of ‘Cachao’ López.”
+The Smithsonian’s National Museum of American History has many great resources for learning about and celebrating jazz in April, including a poster for your classroom.
+You can download your 2023 JAM poster online.
+The 2023 theme is “Jazzed about Art ‘Miles Davis’.”

 Why Every Month Should Be Jazz Appreciation Month